 Simple Dense Network Model

 This model has been added to verify the results of the MLP model.
-It is made up of one input layer and three densely connected layers [25].
+It comprises one input layer and three densely connected layers [25].
 Densely connected in this context means that all the nodes in the hidden layers connect to every single node in the following layer.
 An example of this dense structure can be seen in fig 3.2.
-I have chosen to make use of this model because densely connected layers are conventionally used in deep learning.
+I have chosen this model because densely connected layers are conventionally used in deep learning.

 fig 3.2: Cross section of a densely connected neural network